quicwg/reliable-stream-reset/draft-ietf-quic-reliable-stream-reset.md

 On the receiver side, there is no guarantee that any of the data sent on that stream is delivered to the application.
-This document defines a new QUIC frame, the CLOSE_STREAM frame, that allows closing and resetting of a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.
+This document defines a new QUIC frame, the CLOSE_STREAM frame, that allows resetting of a stream, while guaranteeing reliable delivery of stream data up to a certain byte offset.

 --- middle